 The first time I made these cookies my daughter took a big bite and exclaimed, “Oh these are just like Grandma used to make!”
-And she was right – they were just like Grandma’s – but truth be told, I don’t think Grandma ever “made” them, but rather, purchased from the local bakery!
+And she was right – they were just like Grandma’s – but truth be told, I don’t think Grandma ever “made” them, but rather, purchased them from the local bakery!
 But yes, they are that good:)

 To Make These Vegan Pumpkin Cookies You Will Need:

-I’ve included some Amazon (affiliate) links for some hard to find items.
+I’ve included some Amazon (affiliate) links for some hard-to-find items.